This article contains affiliate links. Fight the New Drug may receive financial support from purchases made using affiliate links.

 A perpetrator wants their abuse to be kept a secret.
 They are relying on you to feel so bad that you won’t talk to an adult who can help.
 Don’t give them the satisfaction.
 There’s support for you.

 One way you can help is to capture evidence.
 Work with the adult you confide in to record usernames, document timestamps, and take screenshots, particularly on platforms where content disappears after being viewed.
-Together with your parent or guardian you can report any abuse to law enforcement.
+Together with your parent or guardian, you can report any abuse to law enforcement.

 As we said from the beginning, technology and online communication have a lot to offer, but it’s still more than worth it to be careful.

 “It’s not going to happen every day, it’s not going to happen to every kid, but it could happen,” Titania Jordan said.
-“It’s the same reason why we wear a bicycle helmet when you ride a bike because you could fall and get hurt.
+“It’s the same reason why we wear a bicycle helmet when we ride a bike because you could fall and get hurt.
 It’s why we lock our doors at night, why we have a fire alarm, and a carbon monoxide detector.
 We play it safe, just in case.”